 Cataracts: Cataracts affect millions of people around the world.
 While they occur most often in elderly patients, babies can also have this condition.
 The symptoms include a clouding of the lens which inhibits the eye’s ability to transmit light and see effectively.
 To prevent cataracts, ensure you’re getting enough of the right eye-boosting nutrients.
 If you can’t get them through your diet, take a natural supplement.

-Conjunctivitis: More commonly known as pink eye, it is an inflammation of the blood vessels in the eyelids.
-Conjunctivitis is caused by bacteria or viruses, and is very contagious.
+Conjunctivitis: More commonly known as pink eye, conjunctivitis is an inflammation of the blood vessels in the eyelids.
+Conjunctivitis is caused by bacteria or viruses, and it is very contagious.
 When we think of pink eye, we tend to expect the patients to be young children.
 Bacteria and viruses can spread rapidly through schools and daycare centers.
 Ensure your children understand the importance of hand-washing and how to do it properly.

-Dry Eye: A very common is issue, it occurs when there is not enough moisture in the eye.
-This can make the eye feel dry, sandy and gritty.
-Dry eye can be caused by a number of factors including low humidity, smoking, aging, and certain medications.
+Dry Eye Syndrome: This is a very common eye condition that occurs when there is not enough moisture in the eye.
+It can make the eyes feel dry, sandy, and gritty.
+Dry eye can occur due to a number of factors including low humidity, smoking, aging, and certain medications.
 It could also be a sign of an underlying health condition so it’s best to see a doctor for an exam.